Insomnia is a medical condition that is mainly caused because of the inability of a person to sleep.

 As the balance is disturbed and there is an excess of vata, it can travel through the different channels in the head and this in turn can cause sleeplessness.
-Imbalance of kapha leads to malnourishment of brain cells and this is another cause for insomnia.
+Imbalance of kapha leads to malnourishment of brain cells and this may be another cause for insomnia.

 Following herbs are known as natural sleep aids in Ayurvedic texts.
-These herbs have been used as sleep remedies by many ayurvedic doctors all over the globe in cases of insomnia.
+These herbs have been used traditionally:

 Brahmi (Bacopa monnieri)